Lovelove2023/Lovelove2023/README.md

 - 👋 Hi, I’m @Lovelove2023
 - 👀 I’m interested in adventure, always learning and teaching myself Full Stack Dev
-- 🌱 I’m currently learning the basic basics as in Command Line and Responsive website design
+- 🌱 I’m currently learning the basic basics as in Command Line and Responsive website desig“Hello Odin!”n
 - 💞️ I’m looking to collaborate on to be determined
 - 📫 How to reach me ilearn4money@gmail.com